rm-controls/rm_controllers/rm_calibration_controllers/README.md

 ### 3.2.
 Parameters
 * `search_velocity`(double)

-  When the velocity of calibrated target is lower than search velocity, it can be considered as calibrating successful state.
+  When the velocity of calibrating target is lower than search velocity, it can be considered as calibrating successful state.

 * `threshold`(double)